Algebraic groups as automorphism groups of algebras: Introduction

 \begin{theorem} Let $G$ be a flat algebraic group over a Dedekind domain $R$.
 There exists a finite flat $R$-submodule $V$ of $\mathcal{O}{}(G)$, stable under $G$, such that the homomorphism $G\rightarrow\GL_{V}$ is a closed immersion.
 If $R$ is principal and the generic fibre of $G$ over $R$ is linearly reductive, then $G$ is the subgroup of $\GL_{V}$ fixing a finite collection of tensors in spaces $V^{\otimes m}\otimes(V^{\vee})^{\otimes n}$. \end{theorem}

-As polarizable rational Hodge structures form a tensor category${}$, it is possible to equip such a Hodge structure with an algebra structure.
+As polarizable rational Hodge structures form a tannakian category${}$, it is possible to equip such a Hodge structure with an algebra structure.
 Theorem \ref{T1} allows us to realize Mumford--Tate domains as a moduli spaces for polarized rational Hodge structures with an algebra structure.
 This is simpler than the usual description in terms of polarized rational Hodge structures equipped with some family of Hodge tensors.

-Similarly, it is possible to realize Shimura varieties of abelian type as moduli schemes for abelian motives with an algebra structure.
-For a brief explanation of this, see the last two sections of arXiv:2012.05708v1.
+Similarly, Theorem 1 and its corollaries allow us to realize Shimura varieties of abelian type with rational weight as moduli schemes for abelian motives with an algebra structure.
+This is simpler than the description in Theorems 3.13 and 3.31 of Milne 1994.
+As this depends on Deligne's theory of absolute Hodge classes on abelian varieties, at present it applies only in characteristic zero.
+However, once Deligne's theory has been extended to mixed characteristic (cf.~Milne 2009), Theorem 2 will allow us to obtain a new moduli description of Shimura varieties in mixed characteristic.
+This should allow a significant simplification of the theory.
+It was this that sparked the author's interest in the topic.
+We do not explain these applications here as we plan to return to them in a future work.
+For a brief explanation, see the last two sections of arXiv:2012.05708v1.

 In Section 1 of the article we explain, following Gordeev and Popov, the construction of some algebras, and in Section 2 we prove our main theorems.